 "Autogynephilia" and "autoandrophilia"

 Readers who have followed this blog, will know that I am extremely critical of the "autogynephilia" theory of Ray Blanchard, a pseudo-science that essentially uses the 19th century inversion model to invalidate transgender identities.
-It idefines trans women either as effeminate gay men preying on straight cis men, or sexually perverted straight men who are in love with their inner female.
+It defines trans women either as effeminate gay men preying on straight cis men, or sexually perverted straight men who are in love with their inner female.

 This is also why I early abandoned the term "autogynephilia" when describing erotic crossdreaming.
 There is absolutely no proof for Blanchard's theory.